 Treatment with Dental Implants in Wayne, PA

-Before treatment, we always conduct an initial consultation to make sure that you are in good oral health and qualified to receive dental implants.
-During this visit, your dentist will make sure there is enough bone tissue in the jaw to support the dental implants.
-You may need X-ray, CT scan, or other diagnostics to evaluate you oral health.
+Before treatment, we always conduct an initial consultation to ensure you are in good oral health.
+To qualify for dental implants, you must be healthy and free of gum disease or other dental issues.
+During this visit, your dentist will see if there is enough bone tissue in the jaw to support the dental implants.
+You may need an X-ray, CT scan, or other diagnostics to evaluate your oral health.

 Treatment planning is the next step in the dental implant process.
-Based on the evaluation, we will create a treatment plan that is based on your unique needs.
-It will consider the number of missing teeth you have, the condition of your jawbone, and the your overall oral health.
+We will create a treatment plan to meet your unique needs.
+Your plan will consider the number of missing teeth you have, the condition of your jawbone, and your overall oral health.

 If needed, we can provide tooth extraction treatment or periodontal therapy.
-If you do not have enough jaw bone tissue to support their dental implants, you will need a bone graft.
-This tissue is important as it secures the implant posts in the mouth.
-A bone grafting treatment will remove this tissue from another part of the mouth and place it where it is needed.
+You will need a bone graft if you do not have enough jaw bone tissue to support your dental implants.
+This tissue is vital as it secures the implant posts in the mouth.
+A bone grafting treatment will remove this tissue from another part of the mouth and place it where you need it.